nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Installation

-1. Ensure that you have Java 11.
+1. Ensure that you are currently using `Java 11`.
 2. Download the latest version of `tp.jar` from [here](https://github.com/AY2122S1-CS2113-T13-1/tp/releases).
 3. Move the file to the folder that you want to use as the MedBot's root folder.
 4. Execute the `java -jar tp.jar` command in the terminal in the same folder as the `tp.jar` file to launch